The moduli space of multi-scale differentials: Prong-matched differentials

 \subsection{Prongs and \prmas.}

 Any point $p$ of a meromorphic differential $(X, \omega)$ which is not a simple pole has a set of horizontal directions which we call the \emph{prongs} of $(X, \omega)$ at $p$.
-Intuitively speaking, the prongs at $p$ are the directions in the unit circle $S_p X= T_p X / \reals_{>0}$ which are tangent to horizontal geodesics limiting to $p$ under the flat structure induced by~$\omega$.
-In fact, the prongs can be naturally defined as vectors rather than just directions: \begin{df} Suppose the meromorphic differential~$\omega$ on~$X$ has order $k\neq -1$ at some point $p$.
-A \emph{complex prong} $v\in T_pX$ of~$\omega$ at $p$ is one of the $2|k+1|$ vectors $\phi_*(\pm\pderiv{z})$, where $\phi$ is a choice of the standard coordinates of Theorem~\ref{thm:standard_coordinates}.
-We say that a prong is \emph{outgoing} if it is of the form $\phi_*(\pderiv{z})$ and otherwise it is \emph{incoming}.
+Intuitively speaking, the prongs at $p$ are the directions in the unit circle $S_p X= (T_p X\setminus \{0\}) / \reals_{>0}$ which are tangent to horizontal geodesics limiting to $p$ under the flat structure induced by~$\omega$.
+In fact, the prongs can be naturally defined as vectors rather than just directions.
+We denote by~$\zeta_n$ a primitive $n$'th root of unity. \begin{df} Suppose the meromorphic differential~$\omega$ on~$X$ has order $k\neq -1$ at some point~$p$ and~$\phi$ is a local coordinate centered at $p$ in which the differential has the normal form given in Theorem~\ref{thm:standard_coordinates}.
+A \emph{complex prong} $v\in T_pX$ of~$\omega$ at $p$ is one of the $2|k+1|$ vectors $\phi_*(\zeta_{2|k+1|)}^j\pderiv{z})$ for $j=1,\ldots ,2|k+1|$.
+We call a prong \emph{outgoing} if $j$ is even, and otherwise call it \emph{incoming}.
 The $2|k+1|$ vectors in $S_pX$ obtained by projectivizing the complex prongs are the \emph{real prongs} of~$\omega$ at $p$. \end{df}